 2) Look for patterns/analyse spelling errors: do they transpose letters e.g.alos for also (I think they get scrambled in working memory, or perhaps a weakness in visual recall).
 Do they confuse particular sounds? /f/ and /th/ or /c/ and /g/ if so, draw attention to these sounds by showing the child in a mirror or by feeling the throat.
 Do they miss syllables out?
 Again have them feel the movement of the jaw, a vowel creates a syllable.
 Syllable division shown here, the division is made where the vowel is long (open):

-4) As with vocabulary, teach affixes and root words, also etymology (history of words).
+4) As with vocabulary, teach affixes and root words, also etymology (history of words), spelling is about meaning more than sounds.

 5) Try and give them regular dictation so that a layer of processing is removed – this way they don’t have to compose writing, but have to remember it (the phonological loop) and then focus on spelling.